asuprem/edna/setup/Part 5 - An EDNA Job on Kubernetes/readme.md

 Next, we will run the job.
 The `deployment.yaml` sets it up.
 Keep note of the following:

 - `replicas: 1` : We want a  a single pod
-- `name: edna-twitter-streamer-pod`: Sets the name of the pod
+- `name: twitter-kafka`: Sets the name of the pod
-- `image: localhost:5000/edna-twitter-streamer-kafka:latest`: Sets the image of the pod
+- `image: localhost:5000/edna-twitter-kafka:latest`: Sets the image of the pod

 If you are working on Custom Resources these configurations are useful things to add to a custom resource (along with the template `config.yaml` for the Dockerfile) -- this way, you can automate the overall process.